CuteError/News.com-React.js-/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-You can use this application as you daily dose of news.
+You can use this application as your daily dose of news in your local system.

 <p align="right">(<a href="#top">back to top</a>)</p>